qmau94/quick-notes/java 8 se/chapter2.md

 ![](https://i.imgur.com/9LvR1Q8.png)

-- Like the while loop but guarantees that the statement or block will be executed at least once.
+- Like the while loop but guarantees that **the statement or block will be executed at least once**.
 - The while loop purposely orders the statement of block of statements before the conditional expression, in order to reinforce that the statement will be executed before the expression is ever evaluated.

 ### The for statement